ericslvdev/ericslvdev/README.md

 - 👋 Hi, I’m @ericslvdev
-- 👀 I’m interested in ...
-Learn and evolve as a developer.
+- 👀 I’m Learn and evolve as a developer.
 - 🌱 I’m currently learning ...
 HTML CSS and JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Instagram: eric.slv00
+Instagram: ericslv_00

 <!---
 ericslvdev/ericslvdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.